domschl/python-fhem/README.md

 if fh.connected():
     # Do things
 ```
-The library can create an event queue that uses a background thread to dispatch
+The library can create an event queue that uses a background thread to receive
-FHEM events:
+and dispatch FHEM events:
 ```
 try:
+    # Python 3.x
     import queue
 except:
     # Python 2.x